top of page

 For the sake of balance, Dad was also the proud owner of Duane - an absurd imported silver Buick, left-hand drive with plush red velvet interior, so wide it caused tailbacks on narrow country lanes.

 Perhaps the most resonant jam jar is White Lightening, the faithful old banger with the broken driver's seat.
 A rusty diesel Peugeot estate, which Dad drove as if it were a rare and precious Ferrari for most of the materialistic 1980s.
 All thanks to some shabby outfit called Haringey Council, who failed to pay for work carried out by Dad and Bill on countless humble abodes.
 Settlement of that enormous invoice remains outstanding, some forty years later.
-What a shower!
 Still, we enjoyed reading all about them in Private Eye's Rotten Boroughs (Shurely shome mishtake? - Ed).

 Mum always said that Dad only married her because she laughed at all his jokes and had her own car - a smoky blue Mini, called Smoky.
 Their first car was a pale blue 1959 Fairthorpe.
 They had tremendous fun together in the happy little car with the sad face.